ROOTS

 Doña Gladys

 They are the children of the sidewalk, near Altaquer.
-For 30 years Doña Gladys has taken care of them.
-Several generations have passed and today, yesterday's boys take their children to the same house where they were taken in a long time ago.
-Her eyes witnessed the violence, she welcomed orphans, children stripped of their parents, in this absurd whirlpool of blood that was our country.
-Her gaze has the sparkle of hope for the future children that arrives each morning.
+For 30 years, Doña Gladys has taken care of them.
+Several generations have passed, and today, yesterday's boys take their children to the same house where they were taken in a long time ago.
+Her eyes witnessed the violence.
+She welcomed orphans, children stripped of their parents, in this absurd whirlpool of blood that was our country.
+Her gaze has the sparkle of hope for the future children that arrive each morning.
 More "Doña Gladys" is needed in this country.

 AMAZONAS, RICH POVERTY